|

 Friedrich Nietzsche | Biography, Books, & Facts | Britannica

-Friedrich Nietzsche, German classical scholar, philosopher, and critic of culture, who became one of the most influential of all modern thinkers.
+Friedrich Nietzsche was a German classical scholar, philosopher, and critic of culture, who became one of the most influential of all modern thinkers.
 His attempts to unmask the motives that underlie traditional Western religion, morality, and philosophy deeply affected generations of intellects.

 Friedrich Nietzsche - Stanford Encyclopedia of Philosophy